MuhammedSuhaib/.mdOnTheGoo/docs/index.md

 | ----------- | --------------- |
 | `1.`        | `1)`            |

-If you want a list item starting with a number and period (not list numbering), escape the period with a backslash:
+> If you want a list item starting with a number and period (not list numbering), escape the period with a backslash.
+Because the compiler interprets numbers followed by a dot as Roman numerals.

 ```markdown
 - 1968\.
 A great year!